 Note: If a reaction is spontaneous in one direction, it will be non spontaneous in the opposite direction and vice versa.

 deltaG = deltaH-TdeltaS, where deltaH is enthalpy and delta S is change in entropy, and T is the temperature in Kelvin.
 Note that enthalpy or entropy alone does not tell us whether a reaction is spontaneous or not.
 It is delta G that we need to use to figure out the spontaneity of the reaction.

-For more help with your chemistry classes, please call Transformation Tutoring at 646-407-9078 to talk to our incredible chemistry tutors in NYC, Brooklyn and online.
+For more help with your general or organic chemistry class, please call Transformation Tutoring at 646-407-9078 to talk to our incredible chemistry tutors in Washington, DC and online.